downplay/downright/README.md

 # Downright

-A lightweight (~25k minified) right-click context menu HOC for React Web, with completely customisable theming and transitions.
+A lightweight (~25k minified) right-click context menu HOC for React Web, featuring transitions, and granularly customisable theming.

 <img src="docs/coverImage.png" width="359" title="What it looks like">

 ## Latest version: 0.6.1

-### *BREAKING CHANGES* in 0.6.0:

-* Package structure has changed.
-There is no more dist folder.
-Themes are imported from:

-`js
-import "downright/themes/default.css";             // CSS file with default (hashed) naming import classNames from "downright/themes/default"; // Theme object for default theme import "downright/themes/bem.css";                 // CSS file with BEM naming import bemClassNames from "downright/themes/bem";  // Theme object for BEM theme `
+Latest: Removed dependency on `react-router-dom`. *Breaking change*.
+See changelog and docs for more details.

 ### About this version

-0.5.x marked a move to largely stable releases possibly even usable in production.
-0.6.x continues this with more fixes and a brand new theme!

 Features: